jchip/xenv-config/README.md

 - Its value should be an object with the following fields:
   - `env`: the name (or array of names) of the environment varialbe(s) to check first.
 If it's `true`, then use `optionKey` as the env variable name.
   - `default`: the default value or a function to return the default value.
-  - `type`: type of the value to help convert the string from `process.env` to.
+  - `type`: indicate how to interpret and convert the string from `process.env`.
   - `post`: callback to post process value

 > All fields are `optional`, if they are all skipped, then the config option will be determined from `userConfig` only.